Skip to main content

 1. Title IX Coordinator - Jeremy Belfield, Superintendent for Schools

-2. Section 504 Coordinator - Karen Ocque, Director of Special Education
+2. Section 504 Coordinator - James McKenna, Director of Student Services and Athletics

 3. District Records Access Officer - Jeremy Belfield, Superintendent for Schools